 Due to current circumstances, MEC has had to make the difficult decision to cancel our 2020 Spring and Fall Community Grant Cycles.
 We are passionate about supporting the community and will provide updates for the program as they happen.

-Through our grants of up to $20,000 MEC supports the community of active outdoor enthusiasts.
+Through our grants of up to $20,000, MEC supports the community of active outdoor enthusiasts.
 MEC conduct two grant cycles annually.
-Applications must be completed and submitted by midnight (pacific time) to be considered.
+Applications must be completed and submitted by midnight (Pacific time) on the closing date to be considered.

 MEC’s Community Grants program supports organizations that can demonstrate their commitment to at least one, and preferably both, of the following areas: